Planning Checklists for Convocation

 - All applications are subject to academic review by the appropriate faculty or school, and approval by the Senate Committee on Academic Development and Procedures (SCADP)

-Check out the Spring 2022 Convocation page for information about our upcoming in-person convocation celebrating the Classes of 2020, 2021, and Spring 2022.
+Check out the Fall 2023 Convocation page for information about our upcoming in-person convocation celebrations.

 - Questions related to an individual applicant's academic qualifications, prerequisites, and application to graduate should be directed to their faculty office

 - Questions or concerns related to your diploma and/or convocation ceremony can be emailed to firstname.lastname@example.org